top of page

 First Scania – A Big Step Up

-Our first Scania truck and trailer unit marked a real turning point — more power, more comfort, and a serious presence on the road.
-This unit kicked off a new era for the fleet.
+Our first Scania truck and trailer unit marked a shift in the fleet — more power, more presence, and a step up in comfort and capability.
+This 2020 G500 XT kicked off a new chapter.

 Here She Is Today – DAVCRT